amida-tech/blue-button-record/README.md

 ### getEntry(secName, id, callback)

-Gets an entry of from section `secName`.
+Gets an entry of a section `secName` from Master Health Record.

 __Arguments__
 * `secName` - Section name.